-- 3.25 The spatial strategy for brickclay extraction is to continue extraction at existing consented sites, broadly in an area to the south and east of Peterborough.
-Future extraction will take place at King's Delph, Whittlesey, a site allocated on the policies map.
-Localised specialist brick clay is also allocated at Burwell Brickpits. - 3.26 National planning policy requires that a landbank of brick clay is maintained, in the order of 25 years of supply.
-The extensive reserves of brick clay in the plan area, close to the Whittlesey brickworks complex, should meet this requirement.
-To ensure the continuity of supply, land located in the Cambridgeshire side of the King's Delph area, which straddles the administrative boundaries of the two authorities, is allocated for future extraction, delivering an estimated 27 million tonnes of brick clay, which is over 60 years supply, in addition to existing permitted reserves on the Peterborough side. - 3.27 Other minerals, such as chalk, building stone, and limestone for non-aggregate purposes, are a very limited resource in the plan area.
-The spatial strategy for such minerals is to continue extraction on a small scale to meet such specialist needs; which could occur via the working of existing consents, or via the provisions of Policy 2.
+- 3.24 The spatial strategy for brickclay extraction is to continue extraction at existing consented sites, broadly in an area to the south and east of Peterborough.
+Future extraction will take place at Kings Delph, Whittlesey, a site allocated on the Policies Map.
+Localised specialist brickclay is also allocated at Burwell Brickpits. - 3.25 National planning policy requires that a landbank of brickclay is maintained, in the order of 25 years of supply.
+The extensive reserves of brickclay in the plan area, close to the Whittlesey brickworks complex, should meet this requirement.
+To ensure the continuity of supply, land located in the Cambridgeshire side of the Kings Delph area, which straddles the administrative boundaries of the two authorities, is allocated for future extraction, delivering an estimated 27 million tonnes of brickclay, which is over 60 years supply, in addition to existing permitted reserves on the Peterborough side.

+Other minerals

+3.26 Other minerals such as chalk, building stone (including clunch), and limestone for non-aggregate purposes, are a very limited resource in the plan area.
+The spatial strategy for such minerals is to continue extraction on a small scale to meet such specialist needs; which could occur via the working of existing consents, or via the provisions of Policy 2: Providing for Mineral Extraction.
 No allocations are made for such 'other minerals'.